Intro: Your Code

 Parallel Systems

 Based on the parameter types of the systems you write, Bevy knows what data each system can access and whether it conflicts with any other systems.
-Systems that do not conflict (don't access any of the same data mutably) will be automatically run in parallel on different CPU threads.
+Systems that do not conflict (don't access any of the same data mutably) will automatically be run in parallel on different CPU threads.
 This way, you get multithreading, utilizing modern multi-core CPU hardware effectively, with no extra effort from you!

 For best parallelism, it is recommended that you keep your functionality and your data granular.
 Split up your systems, so each one has a narrowly-scoped purpose and access to only the data it needs.
 This gives Bevy more opportunities for parallelism.
 Putting too much functionality in one system, or too much data in a single component or resource struct, limits parallelism.